 Do you fear the onset of your monthly energy bill but discover yourself unwilling – or unable – to pay out the money required transforming your home into a self-sustainable abode?
-Good news: There are some convenient, simpler ways to save energy – and money.
+Good news: There are some convenient, simpler ways to save energy at home – and money.

 It’s no big shock that energy costs money, but some people welcome their bills each month with surprise when they see how much their utilization is costing them.
 According to the U.S Department of Energy (DOE), the average family uses about $1,600 per year on utility bills alone.
 Anything you can do to preserve energy puts some of that money back in your pocket.